RichardYan6626/Pdf-QA/README.md

 # PDF Question Answering App
-This application allows you to ask questions about you PDFs using GPT-4.
+This application allows you to ask questions about you PDFs using ChatGPT.
 I made this to help read papers.
-If you are interested, check below where I shared thoughts on onging projects

-Notice: When working with PDF of hundreds of pages, the upload will take a little bit longer, but the retrieval time
+Notice: 1.
+When working with PDF of hundreds of pages, the upload will take a little bit longer, but the retrieval time
         does not change much.
 The vectorstore is created on local disk and cleared after the session ends

 ## Prerequisites